manelpuig/rUBot_mecanum_ws/Documentation/02_rUBot_mecanum_bringup.md

   pkill gzserver && pkill gzclient
   ```

-**Activity:**
+**Activity 3: rUBot Bringup**

-Design a proper model corresponding to the real rUBot_mecanum you will work with:
+Design a custom rUBot model corresponding to the real rUBot_mecanum you will work with:
 - Customized model colors (rviz and gazebo)
 - Add a 3D-part on top with a fixed joint
+- Modify the "base_scan" link to take into account the lidar orientation in our robot

 To verify the final frame orientations (modify the launch files accordingly):
 ```shell